Jump to Content

 My village unit has been flood damaged.
 What are my options?

-If your village unit has incurred damage as a result of a natural disaster (such as a flood), the village operator should communicate next steps with you.
-ConsumerNZ has provided an outline of your rights if you live in a food damaged village unit:
+If your retirement village unit has incurred damage as a result of a natural disaster (such as a flood), your village operator should let you know what happens next.

-If a resident is relocated to a different retirement village, then it’s up to the two village operators to negotiate the rate.
+• If you're moved to another unit within the same village, you'll likely keep paying you're usual weekly fee.
+If you're relocated to a different retirement village, then the two village operators need to negotiate the rate.

 Was this resource helpful?